-a) Rainfall Intensity:

-Ontario Ministry of Transportation (M.T.O.)
-Intensity Duration Frequency (IDF) curves.

-b) Design Storm
+- a) Rainfall Intensity: Ontario Ministry of Transportation (M.T.O.)
+Intensity Duration Frequency (IDF) curves. - b) Design Storm

 The stormwater management system shall be designed using modeling software or an alternate approved hydrologic model/calculation method.
 The Developer's Engineer shall use the 3 hour Chicago storm distribution or the 6 hour SCS Type II distribution, depending on developments location within the local conservation authority (See part c).
 Post-development runoff flows shall be controlled to pre-development levels for rainfall events with return periods between 2 year and 100 year storm events.
-The design of the stormwater management system shall be in accordance with the latest version of the "Stormwater Management Practices, Planning and Design Manual", as prepared by the Ministry of the Environment.
+The design of the stormwater management system shall be in accordance with the latest version of the "Stormwater Management Practices, Planning and Design Manual" and "Design Criteria for Sanitary Sewers, Storm Sewers and Forcemains for Alterations Authorized under Environmental Compliance Approval", as prepared by the Ministry of the Environment.
 The Minor and Major storm systems shall be designed as follows:

-Minor System: 1 in 5 year storm event for local sewers designs.
+• Minor System: 1 in 5 year storm event for local sewers designs.